- A $1,500 stipend for living expenses during the seven-week program

 Microeconomics: This course teaches the fundamental concepts in microeconomic theory that are essential as a foundation for the study of public policy, law, and international affairs.
 Students learn economic theory in order to model decision-making processes.
 They also learn how to evaluate whether an outcome is good for society and what incentives are needed to achieve a desired outcome.
 Each course lecture includes a policy debate that requires students to use economic models to analyze a policy problem and propose solutions.

-Policy modules: In these courses, Ford School faculty introduce students to current policy issues, enabling them to apply analytic tools and to improve their communication skills--particularly writing composition.
+Policy modules: In these courses, Ford School faculty introduce students to current policy issues, enabling them to apply analytic tools and to improve their communication skills—particularly writing composition.
 One policy module focuses on an international policy topic, and a second on a domestic topic.
 The material and approaches used in these modules draws from the statistics and economics curriculum.
 Students write policy memos analyzing each topical area, and gain expertise in oral presentation.
 Previous module topics have included diplomacy in Africa, counterterrorism, transportation policy, health policy, psychological approaches to decision-making, international economic policy, mass incarceration, public management and environmental protection, U.S-China relations, and many more.

 Writing instruction: Students work with one of the Ford School's writing instructors for the duration of the program.
-The writing instructor conducts seminars on graduate school writing, with an emphasis on writing for a school of public policy and international affairs, and meets with students in individual writing conferences to give feedback, suggestions, and critiques.
+The writing instructor conducts seminars on graduate school writing, with an emphasis on writing for a school of public policy and international affairs, and meets with students in individual writing conferences to give feedback, suggestions, and critique

-During past programs, students have visited the cities of Chicago, Detroit, Flint, and Lansing to meet with government officials, community organizers, and policy makers.
-They have also taken advantage of Ann Arbor's robust cultural and social atmosphere by participating in summer festivals like Top of the Park and the Ann Arbor Art Fair.
+Previous years' programs have included visits to Chicago, Detroit, Flint, and Lansing to meet with government officials, community organizers, and policymakers.
+These opportunities allow students to learn about policy issues that are affecting citizens in real-time and allow students to envision themselves as future leaders in public policy.
+Fellows have also taken advantage of Ann Arbor's robust cultural and social atmosphere by participating in summer festivals like Top of the Park and the Ann Arbor Art Fair.

 - Application deadline: November 1, 2024